abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 # Classical Information(Multiple systems)

-As in a classical single system(also we can think of them as a simple systems), In the multiple systems(Also we can think of this as complex systems) case also we will first see about the classical information and then go onto the quantum information in the next blog.
+As in a classical single system(also we can think of them as a simple system), In the multiple systems(Also we can think of this as a complex system) case also we will first see about the classical information and then go onto discussing about the quantum information in the next blog.

 ### What does the multiple systems mean?

-As we have discussed in the classical systems the concept of single or multiple systems can be defined as per our needs.
-Commonly we consider a simple systems like a bit or a qbit as a single system and use the combination them to create more complex systems.
-We will use ideas from this blog to combine multiple simple systems together to describe more complex systems.
+As we have discussed in the classical system blog the concept of a single or multiple systems can be defined as per our needs.
+Commonly we consider a simple system like a bit or a qbit as a single system and use the combination these to create a more complex system.
+We will use the ideas from this blog to combine multiple single systems together to create more a complex system(or equivalently called multiple systems).

-### Why do we need multiple systems?
+### Why do we need a multiple systems?

 Our world is made up of complex systems.
-If we create a single classical system with so many classical states, then we might be able represent these complex systems mathematically.
-But this idea of just increasing the number of classical states to represent a more complex systems is not a scallable idea.
-So if we first define a simple classical systems with small number of classical states such as bit, then we can use the ideas from this blog to represent more complex systems.
+If we create a single classical system with so many classical states, then we might be able describe these complex systems mathematically.
+But the idea of just increasing the number of classical states to describe a more complex system is not a scallable idea.
+So if we first define a simple classical system with small number of classical states such as bit, then we can use the ideas from this blog to a represent more complex systems using these simple systems.

-Intutively the complex systems are the combination of many same or different kind of simple system.
-How can we mathematically reprsent these multiple systems so that we can process those information mathematically?
+Intutively a complex system is a combination of many same or different kind of simple systems.
+How can we mathematically describe these multiple systems so that we can process those information mathematically?

 > **Note:** \
-> * Important: Remember that any particular multiple system can be considered as a single system itself.
-After that we can use that as a part of more complex systems. \
+> * Important: Remember that any of the multiple systems could be considered as a single system.
+In that case that system can be again included in a more complex system. \
-> * So at the end the terms Single or Mulitple is differtiated by only how we think about a particular system.
-For example think of this torch light attached to more complex system like motor bike(like an head light).
-In that case we will think of the torch light as a single system that is part of the more complex system like a motor bike.
+> * So at the end, the term single or mulitple differs only by how we think about a particular system.
+For example think of this torch light attached to a more complex system like motor bike(like an head light).
+In that case we can think of a torch light as a single system and that is part of a more complex system like a motor bike.
-> * This is going to be key idea behind how we are going to measure or apply some operations on the multiple systems.
-We consider multiple systems together as single big system and use the same ideas which we have used in the single systems
+> * This is going to be a key idea behind how we are going to measure or apply some operation on multiple systems.
+We could consider any multiple systems as single system and use the same ideas that we discussed in the single system blog.

 In this blog we will see how we can represent the torch light as the combination these two individual systems.
 Here $\Sigma_1$ represents the on-off state of the torch light and $\Sigma_2$ represents the brightness of the torch light.
-So we need way of mathematically representing these single systems together.
+So we need a way of mathematically combining these two single systems together.

 Practically these individual systems together form a multiple system.
 In the above case this multiple system is formed by two individual systems $\Sigma_1$ and $\Sigma_2$ of the torch light.
 But in general the multiple systems can be formed by any number individual systems.

-### How do we find classical state set multiple systems?
+### How do we find a classical state set of multiple systems?

-If there are two are more single systems, then we can find the classical state set of the joint multiple systems by finding the cartesian product of the classical state sets of the single systems.
+If there are two are more single systems and we combine them to form a multiple systems, then we can find a classical state set of a joint system by finding the cartesian product of classical state sets of each of the single system that is used to form multiple systems.

-For example, lets take an torch light example from our previous blogs, Individually we have used two classical systems one for ON/OFF infor and another is battery brightness:
+For example, lets take a torch light example from our previous blogs, Individually we have used two classical systems one to retain ON/OFF state and another is to represent the brightness of the torchlight:
  $$\Sigma_1 = \{ OFF, ON \}$$
  $$\Sigma_2 = \{ LOW, HIGH \}$$

-If each of the single system has its own associated classical states set as defined above, then the multiple systems are represented by the cartesian product of classical state set of each of the single systems.
-We can represent a classical states of a torch light using the cartesian product of these single systems as follows.
+If each of the single system has its own associated classical states set as defined above, then the joint system is represented by the cartesian product of classical state set of each of the single systems.
+We can find the classical states set of a torch light using the cartesian product of classical state sets of single systems as follows.

 $$\Sigma = \Sigma_1 \times \Sigma_2 = \{ (OFF, LOW), (OFF, HIGH), (ON, LOW), (ON, HIGH)\}$$

-If you think that torch ligh has two switches one switch to make the torch light and ON or OFF and another one to change brightness HIGH or LOW, then here (ON, LOW) is one of the possible classical state of the torch light, where torch light is ON and its brightness is set to LOW.
+If you think of a torch light having two switches one to make the torch light ON or OFF and other one to change brightness between HIGH or LOW, then here (ON, LOW) is one of the possible classical state of the torch light, where torch light is ON and its brightness is set to LOW.

 ### What is cartesian product?

-If you think more formally the cartesian product takes each element `a` of any set $\Sigma_1$ and pair it with each element `b` of another set $\Sigma_2$ to create single combined set $\Sigma$.
+More formally the cartesian product takes each element `a` of any set $\Sigma_1$ and pair it with each element `b` of another set $\Sigma_2$ to create single combined set $\Sigma$.
 We can formally define this as follows,

 $$\Sigma_1 \times \Sigma_2 = \{ (a,b) : a \in \Sigma_1 \; and \; b \in \Sigma_2 \}$$